 * Predetermined amount of compensation each pay period that generally cannot be reduced because of variations in the quality or quantity of the employee’s work.

-The new FLSA salary threshold applies to both academic and staff employees*.
+The new FLSA salary threshold applies to staff*.
 The following exempt titles have pay range minimums that fall below the new FLSA salary threshold; therefore, these classifications and their incumbents will be reclassified to non-exempt.

 *The salary level test does not apply to certain professionals, including: professors, lecturers, tutors and other teachers whose primary duty is teaching; athletic coaches and assistant coaches if their primary duty is teaching and instructing athletes; undergraduate/graduate students engaged in research or extracurricular activities as they are not considered by DOL as employees; doctors and attorneys.